department-of-veterans-affairs/vets-design-system-documentation/src/_patterns/help-users-to/stay-informed-of-their-application-status.md

 * **Do NOT send personally identifiable information (PII) or protected health information (PHI) in notifications.** It is imperative that notifications not include any PII or PHI.
 * **Hide filenames.** File names for evidence and other uploads of documents to the VA can often include personal information.
 So we hide all filenames in notifications.
 To do this:
   * Replace all but the first 3 and last 2 characters (numbers or letters) of the filename with the "X" character.
-  * Show the MIME type of the file (e.g. ".png", ".pdf", etc.)
+  * Show the MIME type of the file (like ".png", ".pdf", etc.)

 ### Showing form submission status on the form confirmation page

 #### For synchronous submissions

-If there's no lag time between when someone submits the form and when VA receives it in a system of record, do these 2 things on your form confirmation page:
+If there's no lag time between when someone submits the form and when VA receives it in the system of record, do these 2 things on your form confirmation page:
 - Show a success message confirming that the submission was successful and we've received the form, like "You've submitted your form"
 - In the What to expect section, tell the user about the next notification we'll send (in this case, that should be an email confirming we've received their form)

 #### For asynchronous submissions

-If there's a lag time between when someone submits the form and when VA receives it in a system of record, do these 2 things on the form confirmation page:
+If there's a lag time between when someone submits the form and when VA receives it in the system of record, do these 2 things on the form confirmation page:
-- Show a success message message confirming only that the submission is in progress, like "Your form submission is in progress" — explain that we'll send an email to confirm when we've received the form and an estimate for how long that will take
+- Show a success message confirming only that the submission is in progress, like "Your form submission is in progress" — and explain that we'll send an email to confirm when we've received the form and an estimate for how long that will take
 - In the What to expect section, tell the user about the next notifications we'll send (in this case, an email confirming the submission is in progress and then a second email confirming when we've received their form)

 ### Showing form submission status in My VA